russell-archer/StoreHelper/README.md

 # Description
 ![](./readme-assets/StoreHelperDemo0.png)

-Implementing and testing In-App Purchases with `StoreKit2` and `StoreHelper` in Xcode 13, Swift 5.5, iOS 15 and macOS 12.
+Implementing and testing In-App Purchases with `StoreKit2` in Xcode 13, Swift 5.5, iOS 15 and macOS 12.

 > This app requires `StoreKit2`, Swift 5.5, Xcode 13 and iOS 15.
 >